 It is easy for a Qualified Intermediary to structure its fees and costs to appear to be less expensive than its institutional competitors, but when you factor all of the above fees, costs and charges into the equation, especially the amount of interest retained by the Qualified Intermediary, you will able to compare each fee schedule side-by-side to determine which is the best value for your particular situation.

 Set-up, Administrative Fees and Per Property Costs

 Institutional Qualified Intermediaries typically charge a set-up or administrative fee in the range of $850.00 to $1,200.00 for each 1031 Exchange transaction.
 This fee usually includes one sale property ("relinquished property") and one purchase property ("replacement property").
-You would pay an additional property fee of about $300.00 to $400.00 for each additional property processed in the tax-deferred exchange.
+You would also generally pay an additional property administration fee of about $300.00 to $400.00 for each additional property processed in the tax-deferred exchange.

 Non-institutional Qualified Intermediaries typically charge lower set-up or administrative fees between $600.00 and $800.00, which appears to be less expensive than the institutional Qualified Intermediaries.
 You need to consider all of the other costs and charges in order to truly compare 1031 Exchange service providers.

 Set-up and administrative fees typically only make up about one-third of a Qualified Intermediary's tax-deferred exchange revenue.
 The majority of their 1031 Exchange revenue, or about two-thirds, is comprised of interest income earned and retained on the 1031 Exchange funds.
 Qualified Intermediaries will retain or share all or a portion of the interest income earned on your tax-deferred exchange funds while they are on deposit or held by the Qualified Intermediary.